Published: June 30, 2025

 However, a solar + battery installation counts as two separate applications, even if they are for the same address.

-"Ready to commission" means the battery was installed before 1 July but not energized or electrically connected.
-"Ready to Commission" jobs will have the installers' set up and mid install selfies taken before July 1st.
+“Ready to Commission” jobs will have the installers’ set up and/or mid install selfies taken before July 1st

 Exemption scenarios (e.g. aged care facilities or multi-dwelling sites) remain available through Solar Accreditation Australia (SAA).